Zenith-Xiang/myOFDMSimulation/README.md

 # myOFDMSimulation
 A course project about OFDM.

-The main idea is from 'Y. S. Cho, et al MIMO-OFDM Wireless Communications With MATLAB'.
+The main idea is from 'Y. S. Cho, et al, MIMO-OFDM Wireless Communications With MATLAB'.